hsokooti/RegNet/README.md

 Run`RegNet3D.py`.
 Please note that current RegNet only works with 3D images.

 ### 2.1 Data
-Images are read and written by [SimpleITK](http://www.simpleitk.org/).
-Check the documentation for the image type.
-Images are already resampled to an isotropic voxel size of [1, 1, 1] mm.
+All images are read and written by [SimpleITK](http://www.simpleitk.org/).
+The images are already resampled to an isotropic voxel size of [1, 1, 1] mm.

 The images in the training and validation set can be defined in a list of dictionaries:
 ```python